eliseachavez/project-hangman/README.md

 ## Project Hangman

-From The Odin Project's Ruby curriculum
+This project is from The Odin Project's Ruby curriculum and was meant to apply learning on serialization and File IO.

 ##### Description
 Create a command-line hangman game where one player plays against the computer.